Low Fat Super Bowl Sunday is the equivalent of No Novocaine Root Canal Tuesday.

 Here is what I made:

-There are TONS of great sites out there but these give you actual point counts for servings which is important when planning your meals.
+There are TONS of magnificent sites out there but these give you actual point counts for servings, which is important when planning your meals.

 First up, skinny mozzarella sticks.

 These look NOTHING like on the website.

 But these tasted amazing.

 Only 2 points for two pieces!